American speed skates

 Technical data: total length: 45 cm; height over ice: 4,5 cm; platforms: 38 cm long.
 6 cm wide; runner blades: 22 mm tall, 3 mm thick; weight: 490 g

 As with the skates in figure 1 we here see a not supported tail piece.
-It looks like too short platforms were mounted.
+It looks as if too short platforms have been mounted.
 Like the others they have been beautifully finished (details 2a and 2b).

 Manufacturer: Peck & Snyder, New York (NY), USA.